walshbr/walshbr.github.io/_drafts/2023-05-10-the-shape-of-dh-work-to-come.md

 categories:
 ---

-Building on the "What is Praxis Working on?"
-Post
+Building on the "What is Praxis Working on?" post to contextualize some changes to the program this past year.

 Limitations of project-based approach to DH to reach group of students from many disciplines